JakeSteam/blog-personal/_posts/2022-07-11-forza-horizon-5-creative-accolades.md

 ## My creative accolades

 To start with, here's my current global ranking & creative accolades to prove I at least vaguely know what I'm talking about!
-Essentially they're all complete besides 6 glitched painting accolades, and a tuning accolade that will be obtained soon.
+Essentially they're all complete besides 6 glitched vinyl usage accolades.

 | #87 out of 21m+ players | Painting (38/44) | Tuning (27/27) |
 | -- | -- | -- |